 The Flight Instructor Pilot program is a two-year, Associate of Applied Science (AAS) degree program.
-This outstanding education and training program opportunity is made possible by a contract between Dodge City Community College (DC3) and Universal Helicopters, Inc. (UHI) with one exception: the Private Pilot Certification flight course is an “in-house” DC3 course taught by DC3 adjunct flight instructors and the equipment is leased from UHI.
+This program is made possible by a contract between Dodge City Community College (DC3) and Quantum Helicopters.
+The Private Pilot Helicopter Certification course is an “in-house” DC3 course taught by DC3 adjunct flight instructors and the equipment is leased from Quantum.
 All other flight courses are taught by Quantum flight instructors.

-Aviation students must SOLO during their first sixty-five hours of flight time.
-Aviation students who fail to SOLO at or before (65) hours will be terminated as a flight student for not demonstrating adequate progress toward becoming a professional pilot.
+Aviation students must solo during their first sixty-five hours of flight time.
+Aviation students who fail to solo at or before (65) hours will be terminated as a flight student for not demonstrating adequate progress toward becoming a professional pilot.
 The remaining pilot certification courses: Instrument, Commercial, Flight Instructor, and Flight Instructor Instrument, may be attempted no more than twice each.
 Failure to successfully complete each of the certification courses listed above in the second attempt will result in termination for not demonstrating adequate progress toward becoming a professional pilot.

-Find your plan of study in the 2017-18 Course Catalog.
+Find your plan of study in the 2019-20 Course Catalog.